aidenismee/vmo-demo-project/README.md

 ## Architecture
 ### Project Architecture
 - Domain based approach with a loosely applied layered architecture is utilized for this project.
 - `cmd` directory is the default directory created by `Cobra` for a command based project.
-This folder includes command implementations and serves as the entry point for different application commands
+This folder includes command implementations and serves as the entrypoint for different application commands.
 - The `internal` directory contains packages that encapsulate business logic or application-specific functionality.
 This could also include utility functions used across the project.
 - Within the `internal` directory, each entity has its own directory containing its specific logic and handler.
 - `contract` directory define the request and response of handler.